-Attachments: None Action Requested: Action Requested Below:
+Attachments: None Action Requested: ☐ Action Requested Below:

-MEMO TO: ADMINISTRATIVE COUNCIL
+MEMO TO: EXECUTIVE BOARD

 THROUGH: RANDY HEISS, EXECUTIVE DIRECTOR

 FROM: DIANE PASHLEY, ACCOUNTS MANAGER

-DATE: JULY 24, 2018
+DATE: AUGUST 7, 2018

 SUBJECT: FINANCE REPORT

-and the end of apologize I was to answer any qu atement of Revenues & Expenditures for the period ending June 30, 2018 Fiscal Year 2018 will be provided to you as a handout at the meeting. unable to have the report ready in time for your packets, and I will attempt uestions you may have relating to the report at the meeting. ne - to be provided at the meeting
+and the end of F atement of Revenues & Expenditures for the period ending June 30, 2018 is attached for your review and comment.
+I will attempt to stions you may have relating to this report at the meeting.

+Attachment: Sta tement of Revenue and Expenditures, June 30, 2018

 Action Requeste d: